Introduction to Predictive Modeling

 4. Support vector regression: Support Vector Machine is another regression method, which characterizes the algorithm based on all key features.
 The Support Vector Regression (SVR) apply similar principles as the SVM for classification, with some minor differences.

-5. Decision tree regression: A tree-like structure is used in these decision tree models to build a classification or regression related algorithms.
+5. Decision tree regression: A tree-like structure is used in these decision tree models to build classification or regression-related algorithms.
 Here the decision tree is incrementally developed by subsetting the given dataset into smaller chunks.

 6. Naive Bayes: In machine learning, they are simple probabilistic classifiers that are predicted by applying Bayes theorem alongside independent assumptions.